maratai/craftery/fiber_arts/fiber_arts.md

 - Beadsmith ComfortLoom: can also be used for "regular" yarn tapestry weaving, in a pinch!

 **looms: floor**
 - [Saori WX60](https://www.etsy.com/listing/115724346/saori-wx60-folding-wood-loom-in-stock) (two harnesses, two treadles, counterbalance).
 I bought from [Saori Santz Cruz](https://www.etsy.com/shop/saorisantacruz) (US) - no affiliation, just a happy customer.
+I chose a Saori for my first/main loom because its accessibility features are friendly to someone with my specific chronic health issues.
+I've bought some of the add-ons as well:
+  - bobbin rack
+  - comb reed
+  - hand lever for warp brake
+  - Saori Kenzo tabletop ready-made warp system
 - I have a [Toika Laila](https://shop.toika.com/product/2310/laila-loom-70-cm-weaving-width-8-shafts--8-treadles) (eight harnesses, eight treadles, countermarch) on order.
 Nota bene: If you're in the US, you can order by contacting [WEBS Yarn](https://www.yarn.com/pages/toika-looms).

 **looms: pin and tapestry**